Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 return s1.dev === s2.dev && s1.ino === s2.ino;

 }Both dev and ino must match.
 Inode numbers are only unique within a filesystem, so dev disambiguates across mount points.
-Two files on different filesystems can share an inode number by coincidence - only the combination is globally unique.
+Two files on different filesystems can share an inode number by coincidence.
+If you need to compare symlink objects themselves instead of their targets, use lstat() rather than stat().

 When Files Aren't Files